How to Recover Your PC Using System Restore on Windows 10

 Although the System Restore feature is very helpful and can get you out of a very tight spot, there are times when it simply won’t work as expected.
 I’ll touch on a few scenarios here and offer advice on how to potentially overcome them.

-There are certain types of software that may interfere with the creation of a restore point.
+Certain types of software may interfere with the creation of a restore point.
 Moreover, certain applications may not fully uninstall when you revert to a restore point that removed said application.

-You also need to make sure you have sufficient free space on your C: drive in order for new restore points to be created.
+You also need to make sure you have sufficient free space on your C: drive for new restore points to be created.

 Conclusion